Loading

 Andrew Cranston (b.
 1969, Hawick, Scotland) culls his paintings’ narrative vignettes from his personal history as well as artistic and anecdotal sources.
 As the artist notes, “The paintings are based on experience, but so many other things get woven in—other paintings, scenes from films, and real places that are there in front of you, but also places remembered.”
 Through their layers of luminous paint and dreamlike renderings of everyday scenes, his darkly humorous compositions recall Post-Impressionists such as Pierre Bonnard and Édouard Vuillard.
 Cranston often uses hardback book covers as painting supports, at times leaving their original spines exposed and re-texturing their surfaces with lush layers of oil or acrylic.
 He lives in Glasgow.

-Recent solo exhibitions include Ingleby Gallery, London (2023); Modern Art, London (2022); Karma, New York (2021); and Ingleby Gallery, Edinburgh (2018).
-Cranston’s work is represented in the collections of the Art Gallery of New South Wales, Sydney; He Art Museum, Shunde, China; Hepworth Wakefield, West Yorkshire, UK; Institute of Contemporary Art, Miami; National Galleries of Scotland, Edinburgh; Portland Art Museum, Oregon; Royal College of Art, London; and Royal Scottish Academy, Edinburgh, among others.
+Recent solo exhibitions include Karma, Los Angeles (2024); The Hepworth Wakefield, England (2023); Ingleby Gallery, London (2023); Modern Art, London (2022); The Royal Academy of Arts, London (2022); Karma, New York (2021); and Ingleby Gallery, Edinburgh (2018).
+Cranston’s work is represented in the collections of the Art Gallery of New South Wales, Sydney; He Art Museum, Shunde, China; Institute of Contemporary Art, Miami; National Galleries of Scotland, Edinburgh; Pinault Collection, France; Portland Art Museum, Oregon; Royal College of Art, London; Royal Scottish Academy, Edinburgh; and Tate, London, among others.

 Single work, Andrew Cranston